edkashinsky/reaper-reableton-scripts/README.md

 Script removes 1 second gap between selected items.
 Press CMD/CTRL to remove 0.1 seconds gap.

+#### ek_Select all notes or CC events

+Script selects all notes or all CC events depends on focused element.
+For example, if CC lane is focused, script selects CC events.
+You can attach this script on "Ctrl+A" hotkey in MIDI Editor.

 #### ek_Select items on track with color of item under mouse position

 This script selects items with the same color and on same track of item under mouse position